-A DNSP is liable for prescribed TUoS payments to be made to the TNSP.
+In the NEM, a DNSP is liable for prescribed TUoS payments to be made to the TNSP.
 The locational element of prescribed TUoS is based on the DNSP's use of the system at the time of greatest utilisation.
 As shown in Figure 5.1, the embedded generator can potentially reduce the DNSP's demand at times of system peak on the transmission network.
 Where the DNSP's demand at times of system peak on the transmission network is reduced, there is a corresponding reduction in the DNSP's liability for prescribed locational TUoS.
-This reduced liability is calculated31 and is required to be passed on to the embedded generator in the form of an avoided TUoS payment32.
+This reduced liability is calculated42 and is required to be passed on to the embedded generator in the form of an avoided TUoS payment.43